mhgue/ble_spo2/README.md

 * `sudo service bluetooth start`
 * `sudo service bluetooth status`

+Getting
+* `g-io-error-quark: GDBus.Error:org.bluez.Error.Failed: Input/output error (36)`
+your SpO2 device is not initialized (see Using BLE with Ubuntu Linux)

 ## Actions
 Any command for the underlying shell can be used for action to take place is threshold is reached.
 For example: